loda-lang/loda-programs/programs/oeis/list0.md

 * [A054966](http://oeis.org/A054966) ([L11 program](054/A054966.asm)): Numbers that are congruent to {0, 1, 8} mod 9.
 * [A054967](http://oeis.org/A054967) ([L11 program](054/A054967.asm)): Numbers that are congruent to {0, 1, 9} mod 10.
 * [A054968](http://oeis.org/A054968) ([L11 program](054/A054968.asm)): 3*Fibonacci(n) - 11.
+* [A054974](http://oeis.org/A054974) ([L52 program](054/A054974.asm)): Number of nonnegative integer 2 X 2 matrices with no zero rows or columns and with sum of elements equal to n, up to row and column permutation.
 * [A054977](http://oeis.org/A054977) ([L02 program](054/A054977.asm)): a(0)=2, a(n)=1, n >= 1.
 * [A054995](http://oeis.org/A054995) ([L18 program](054/A054995.asm)): A version of Josephus problem: a(n) is the surviving integer under the following elimination process.
 Arrange 1,2,3,...,n in a circle, increasing clockwise.
 Starting with i=1, delete the integer two places clockwise from i.
 Repeat, counting two places from the next undeleted integer, until only one integer remains.
 * [A055010](http://oeis.org/A055010) ([L05 program](055/A055010.asm)): a(0) = 0; for n > 0, a(n) = 3*2^(n-1) - 1.